Mark Sykes: Britain's strategic conundrum

-In mid-July 1915 the Emir Abdullah finally broke silence after 6 months to reply to the proposals which Sir Ronald Storrs had put to his father the Grand Sharif.
+In mid-July 1915 the Emir Abdullah finally broke silence after 6 months to reply to the proposals which Storrs had put to his father the Grand Sharif.
 Sykes had left Cairo and travelled through Syria.
 By 8 December 1915 he returned to England, having also met T. E. Lawrence, to gain support for an Arab Revolt.
 Lawrence called Sykes "the imaginative advocate of unconvincing world movements... a bundle of prejudices, intuitions, half-sciences.
 His ideas were of the outside; and he lacked patience to test his materials before choosing the style of building ....
 He would sketch out in a few dashes a new world, all out of scale, but vivid as a vision of some sides of the thing we hoped".
 Lawrence thought him a good fellow, but a sadly unreliable intellect.
 Gertrude Bell and Lawrence were less congenial, and not his favourite people in the Arab Bureau.
 Sykes remained a purist who shunned democratic progress, instead vesting his energy in an indomitable Arab Spirit.
 He was a champion of the Levantine tradition, of a mercantile trading empire, finding the progressive modernisation in the West totally unsuited to the desert kingdoms.

 This meant the Alexandretta Plan to roll up Syria, in order to reshape the Middle East on nationalist lines.
 On 16 December he met the War Committee of the Cabinet at 11 am.
 Although others were present, only Lloyd George, Arthur Balfour, H. H. Asquith, and Kitchener spoke.

 It was Sykes's special role to hammer out an agreement with Britain's most important ally, France, which was shouldering a disproportionate part of the effort against Germany in the First World War.
 His French counterpart was François Georges-Picot and it is generally accepted that Picot got a better deal than expected.
 (See the Sykes-Picot Agreement.)
 Sykes came to feel this as well and it bothered him.